-Reigning Australian prime minister Scott Morrison has threatened to close down the Construction, Forestry, Maritime, Mining and Energy Union (CFMEU), following a union boss’ tweet that the head of the executive said was the last straw that broke “the camel’s back.”
+Reigning Australian prime minister Scott Morrison has threatened to close down the Construction, Forestry, Maritime, Mining and Energy Union (CFMMEU), following a union boss’ tweet that the head of the executive said was the last straw that broke “the camel’s back.”

-On Father’s Day, Victorian state secretary of the CFMEU’s construction and general division John Setka posted a tweet of his two kids holding up a sign telling the Australian Building and Construction Commission (ABCC) to “go get fucked.”
+On Father’s Day, Victorian state secretary of the CFMMEU’s construction and general division John Setka posted a tweet of his two kids holding up a sign telling the Australian Building and Construction Commission (ABCC) to “go get fucked.”

 Above the photo of his children, Mr Setka wrote a message aimed at the ABCC that read, “Leave our dads alone and go catch some real criminals you cowards.”